UniversalDependencies/docs/_pal/dep/cc.md

 - *bē* 'but'
 - *=iz* 'also, and'

-They appear between the coordinated conjuncts except for enclitic *=iz*, which may follow the second.<br>In Middle Persian, clause is usually introduced by a junctor, which is frequently *ud*.
+They appear between the coordinated conjuncts except for enclitic *=iz*, which may follow the second.<br>In Middle Persian, a clause is usually introduced by a [junctor](parataxis), which is frequently *ud*.

 - "And by these five things, a man either becomes evil or dishonoured."
 ~~~ sdparse